gvisoc/gvisoc.github.io/_posts/2021-02-06-Fixing-User-Homes-Error-Synology-NAS.md

 lrwxr-xr-x 6 root root 4096 Feb 5 08:10 homes -> /volume1/homes
 ```

-Not only you can see where it points, but also the `l` flag on the folder permissions, meaning *link*, instead of `d` from *directory*.
+Not only you can see where it points, but also the `l` flag on the folder permissions, meaning *link*, instead of a `d` from *directory*.

 It is important to note that, although the user still has its home folder that works, **the user homes created this way are outside the disk array and in the operating system's filesystem**.
 This fact have several consequences, all of them dangerous for our files, for DSM's stability, and therefore for our NAS realiability..